kalekdev/uni/fundamentals/physics.typ

 However, unless the particles are moving near the speed of light, the electrostatic forces far outweigh momentum losses due to magnetism.

 ==== Impulse
-Consider a constant force applied on a point mass for $Delta t$ seconds.
+Consider a constant resultant force applied on a point mass for $Delta t$ seconds.
 The change in momentum is called impulse:
 $
   Delta P = F Delta t
 $